-Also, you will get the latest out-of-the-box applications for daily use such as LibreOffice 6.1.5, Firefox 79, Thunderbird 68.11, and VLC 3.0.11, to mention a few.
+Also, you will get the latest out-of-the-box applications for daily use such as LibreOffice, Firefox, Thunderbird, and VLC, to mention a few.

-Being a midweight distribution, MX Linux comes highly recommended as a distribution for ageing PCs thanks to its low-resource consumption while at the same time giving users a sleek UI and user-friendly experience.
+Being a midweight distribution, MX Linux comes highly recommended as a distribution for aging PCs thanks to its low-resource consumption while at the same time giving users a sleek UI and user-friendly experience.

 2. Linux Mint

-It shares the same package repositories with Ubuntu and the latest release – Linux Mint 20 Ulyana, is based off Ubuntu 20.04 ( Focal Fossa).
-Mint 20 is available in MATE, Xfce and Cinnamon editions, which are by far lightweight compared to the heavy GNOME desktop environment that ships by default with Ubuntu 20.04.
+It shares the same package repositories with Ubuntu and the latest release – Linux Mint 21 Vanessa, is based on Ubuntu 22.04 (Jammy Jellyfish).
+It is available in MATE, Xfce, and Cinnamon editions, which are by far lightweight compared to the heavy GNOME desktop environment that ships by default with Ubuntu 22.04.

-Built on Ubuntu 20.04, Mint 20 is a fresh breath of air with its new features, and tons of enhancements and bug fixes.
+Built on Ubuntu 22.04, Mint 21 is a fresh breath of air with its new features, and tons of enhancements and bug fixes.
 You get a refreshing wallpaper with multiple high-resolution and stunning wallpapers & background images to choose from.

 In addition, you can apply different themes and tweak most UI components such as applets, widgets, and icons to your preference.
-Like Ubuntu 20.04, Mint 20 has introduced fractional scaling for high-resolution display monitors and users also get to leverage the flatpak utility for installing applications.
+Like Ubuntu 22.04, Mint 21 has introduced fractional scaling for high-resolution display monitors and users also get to leverage the flatpak utility for installing applications.

-Overall, I find Mint 20 a rock-solid distro which is fast and stable with bolstered features that go a long way in improving performance and user experience.
-If you are still holding on to an earlier version of Mint, upgrading to Mint 20 will definitely be a delight.
+Overall, I find Mint 21 a rock-solid distro that is fast and stable with bolstered features that go a long way in improving performance and user experience.
+If you are still holding on to an earlier version of Mint, upgrading to Mint 21 will definitely be a delight.

-Arguably one of the most widely used free and opensource Linux distro especially by desktop enthusiasts, Ubuntu requires no introduction.
+Arguably one of the most widely used free and open-source Linux distro especially by desktop enthusiasts, Ubuntu requires no introduction.
 Since its initial release by Canonical in 2004, Ubuntu has made huge leaps to extend its support to servers, IoT devices, and cloud technologies.

-Most notable is Ubuntu’s push for snaps over the traditional APT package manager.
+Most notable is Ubuntu’s push for snaps over the traditional apt package manager.
 A snap is a software package that ships with all the libraries and dependencies required to function as expected.
 Though not intended to entirely replace debs, snaps have managed to resolve the issue with software availability.

 As opposed to a Debian package that requires dependencies from external sources, a snap package comes pre-packaged with all the dependencies and can be readily installed on every Ubuntu release that supports snap (Ubuntu 16.04 and later versions).

 Deepin is focused on giving its users an unforgettable user experience with its rich and elegant UI.
 You get an attractive set of icons together with cool light and dark themes whose transparency can be modified.

-You can get started with an old PC with a 512 BM RAM and a minimum of 5GB hard disk space.
+You can get started with an old PC with 512 BM RAM and a minimum of 5GB hard disk space.
 Additionally, you can run it as a ‘Live’ system on a flash drive as a rescue CD.

 By default, it ships with a GNOME environment with a FireFox based focussed on privacy known as PureBrowser.
 The default search engine is DuckduckGo, and it allows users to take hold of their online privacy.

-7. Kali Linux
+8. Kali Linux

-Maintained & funded by Offensive Security, Kali Linux is a Debian derivative that is designed to penetration testing and digital forensics.
+Maintained & funded by Offensive Security, Kali Linux is a Debian derivative that is designed for penetration testing and digital forensics.
 It comes prebuilt with multiple tools used in penetration testing such as Metasploit Framework, Nmap, Wireshark, Maltego, Ettercap, Burp Suite, and so many others.

 Due to its popularity in penetration testing, Kali has its own renowned certification – the Kali Linux Certified Professional course.
 Additionally, developers have provided an ARM image for Raspberry Pi thereby enabling penetration testing enthusiasts to carry out pen tests more conveniently.

-8. Parrot OS
+9. Parrot OS

 Parrot OS is yet another security-oriented Debian variant that packs a collection of tools used for carrying out penetration tests, digital forensics, reverse engineering, and cryptography to mention just a few use cases.

 If you are still a fan of the old sysvinit, then Devuan might just do the trick for you.
 Devuan is a Debian fork that is designed to be as close to Debian as conceivably possible.

 Knoppix is a Debian variant primarily designed to be run from a Live CD or USB drive.
 With your bootable medium, you can simply plug it in on any machine and conveniently run it.

 It comes with a default LXDE environment and like other distros, it comes with day-to-day use software applications such as the IceWeasel web browser, Icedove email client, Mplayer, and GIMP image editing tool just to highlight a few.
-Knoppix is quite lightweight and is ideal for low spec and old machines.
+Knoppix is quite lightweight and is ideal for low-spec and old machines.
 You can get off the ground with a 1GB RAM Intel or AMD system.

-11. AV Linux
+12. AV Linux

 AV Linux is a Debian-based distro that targets multimedia content creators and is available for download in both 32-bit and 64-bit architectures.
-IT ships with preinstalled audio and video editing software and is a suitable alternative to Ubuntu studio for content creators.
+It ships with preinstalled audio and video editing software and is a suitable alternative to Ubuntu Studio for content creators.